mattclarke/advent_of_code_24/README.md

 OUT B % 8
 Repeat if A is not zero
 ```
+Integer division by 2^n is equivalent to `>> n`.

-Basically B is initially the last 3 bits of A and A has those 3 bits popped off.
+B is initially the last 3 bits of A and A has those 3 bits popped off.
 This means we can regenerate the original A by left shifting by 3 and ORing with B.

 We know that the final value of A is 0 because it exits, so we can work backwards.